Oklahoma Layoffs — April 2013

 | Professional Services | 1 | 230 |

-The Professional Services sector topped the list of affected industries with 230 workers across 1 notice.
+The Professional Services sector led the way in workforce reductions with 230 workers across 1 notice.
+In a parallel development, Information & Technology reported 216 workers.

 Geographic Hotspots